SysMoBench: Evaluating AI on Formally Modeling Complex Real-World Systems: Related Work

-\bench{} is the first framework that evaluates generative AI on formally modeling real-world computing systems.
-There are several benchmarks for evaluating AI (including LLMs and AI agents) on generating function-level pre-/post-conditions and loop invariants~\citep{rego2025,xie2025,cao2025acl,chakraborty2025formalspeccpp,ma2024specgen,wen2024enchanting}.
-Those benchmarks typically use small programs, such as sample programs in VeriFast that implement data structures~\citep{rego2025} and LeetCode programs~\citep{ma2024specgen}).
+\plsreviewinline{{\bf Benchmarks for Formal Specifications.}} There are several benchmarks for evaluating AI (including LLMs and AI agents) on generating function-level pre-/post-conditions and loop invariants~\citep{rego2025,xie2025,cao2025acl,chakraborty2025formalspeccpp,ma2024specgen,wen2024enchanting}.
+Those benchmarks typically use small programs, such as sample programs in VeriFast that implement data structures~\citep{rego2025} and LeetCode programs~\citep{ma2024specgen}.
 There also exist benchmarks on proof generation for deductive software verification~\citep{yang2024autoverus} and on verified code generation~\citep{thakur2025clever,ye2025verina}.
 None of these benchmarks target complex real-world computing systems as in \bench{}.
-Fundamentally, those benchmarks evaluate AI's abilities of code comprehension and specification, not system modeling.
-As AI for code is becoming mature, the next step is to capture the frontier of how AI can benefit practical verification of real-world systems.
+Fundamentally, those benchmarks evaluate AI's abilities of code comprehension and specification, not system modeling. \plsreviewinline{Similarly, PAT-Agent~\citep{zuo2025patagent} and Alloy-APR~\citep{alhanahnah2025empirical} target smaller tasks such as puzzles and repairing injected errors (see Appendix~\ref{appendix:comparison}).} As AI for code is becoming mature, the next step is capturing how AI can benefit practical verification of real-world systems.
 We developed \bench{} with this motivation in mind.
 The arguably most related benchmark is~\citet{tlaibench} which evaluates AI-generated \tla{} specifications.
-Tasks in TLAiBench are primarily logic puzzles, and not real-world systems.
+Tasks in TLAiBench are primarily logic puzzles, not real-world systems.
 TLAiBench is useful for evaluating AI's ability in \emph{using} the \tla{} language, not system comprehension or modeling.
 Hence, TLAiBench and related benchmarks such as~\citet{cao2025acl} only measure the syntax and runtime correctness of the \tla{} specifications. \citet{li2025osvbench} develop a benchmark for inference of system calls of Hyperkernel; however, the benchmark does not consider distributed systems, concurrency, and assumes a ground-truth specification.

 Our evaluation aims to establish a baseline using simple, straightforward agents to reflect the status quo of today's generative AI technologies.
 More advanced agents, especially those equipped with domain-specific knowledge and specialized techniques such as~\citet{bhatia2024verified,wang2025skeleton}, can be developed to improve the quality of AI-generated models.